CasperCal/ft_printf/README.md

 # Usage

-Simple clone the code, and make to create a ft_printf.a file.
+Simply clone the code, and make to create a ft_printf.a file.

 By including the ft_printf.h file and compiling all C files in this folder together with it it can also be used without a makefile.